RevenueCat/firestore-revenuecat-purchases/PREINSTALL.md

 RevenueCat supports both native iOS and Android apps as well as hybrid cross-platform apps in [React Native](https://docs.revenuecat.com/docs/reactnative), [Flutter](https://docs.revenuecat.com/docs/flutter), [Unity](https://docs.revenuecat.com/docs/unity), [Cordova](https://docs.revenuecat.com/docs/cordova), and [Ionic](https://docs.revenuecat.com/docs/ionic).

 You need to [create a RevenueCat account](https://app.revenuecat.com/signup) or already have one set up to use this extension.

+#### Events

+This extension emits events, which allows you to listen to and run custom logic at different trigger points during the functioning of the extension.
+For example you can listen to events when a new subscription has been purchased via the `initial_purchase` event, or whenever a subscription or non-renewing purchase has been cancelled through the `cancellation` event.

 #### Additional setup